 The IRS doesn't tax beneficiaries on the money received through fundraisers.
 If you are raising the funds for someone else, you'll want to keep the money in a separate bank account to avoid any discrepancies with the IRS.
-If you do not keep the funds separate, the IRS may question where the money in your account came from, especially if you are audited.
+If you do not keep the funds separate, the IRS may question where the money in your account came from, especially if you get audited.
 As a precaution, maintain records of all fundraising deposits to show the source of the funds.

-Chartible Deductions for Donors
+Charitable Deductions for Donors

-If you're raising money for a recognized 501(c)(3) nonprofit organization or an established church, the donors may also be entitled to a write-off.
+If you're raising money for a recognized 501(c)(3) nonprofit organization or an established church, the donors may qualify for a tax deduction.
 However, donors aren't necessarily able to deduct the full amount given.
 The price a donor pays for food, wrapping paper, magazines or even a car wash is not fully deductible.
 Donors can only deduct the difference between the purchase price and fair market value.
 For instance, purchasing a $12 roll of wrapping paper that carries an $8 price tag in the store entitles the donor to a $4 deduction.
 Raffle tickets or lottery-based tickets purchased through a fundraiser are never deductible, even losing tickets.